akhil-eppa/Auto-FAQ-Generation/src/README.md

 Given a passage of text this function will return a list of dictionaries.
 Each dictionary has the following keys:
 * 'sentence' -> Holds an individual sentence from passage
-* 'spans' -> list of spans extarcted from the given passage
+* 'spans' -> list of spans extracted from the given passage
 * 'questions' -> an empty list initialized.
 Will be filled with questions from question generation module
 * 'answers' -> an empty list initialized.
 Will be filled with answers from answer generation module